What is Adhesive Capsulitis?

-Adhesive capsulitis is a tightening in the shoulder joint.
+Adhesive capsulitis, also called frozen shoulder, is a tightening in the shoulder joint.
 It decreases the range of motion in the shoulder and causes pain.
 The shoulder does not have full range of motion even when a therapist tries to move the shoulder.
-This condition is also known as frozen shoulder.
-It is caused by tightening of the soft tissue and formation of scar tissue.
+It's caused by tightening of the soft tissue and formation of scar tissue.

 During closed manipulation, the doctor moves the arm at the shoulder joint.
 This is done to break up adhesions and loosen the stiff joint.
 The goal of the procedure is to improve range-of-motion by breaking up scar tissue.